curvelogic/eucalypt/docs/getting-started.md

 brew install curvelogic/homebrew-tap/eucalypt
 ```

-Otherwise binaries for macOS are available on the [releases
+Otherwise binaries for macOS x86_64 are available on the [releases
 page](https://github.com/curvelogic/eucalypt/releases).

+No binaries are available for Apple Silicon yet.

 ## On Linux